zoom/videosdk-workshop/README.md

-## Introduction & Tech-Stack
+## Introduction

 Hello and welcome.
 This appilcation is the first installment of our Developer Workshop Series, focused on getting your started with the Video SDK.
+To get started with this project, nagivate to the server folder and install necessary packages.
+Run the following commands in your terminal:

+- `cd server`
+- `npm install`

+At this point, to keep things organized between our front and backend, it is suggested to open up a second terminal window in your code editor.
+Run the following commands in your second terminal:
+- `cd client`
+- `npm install`

+To start your server, run `node server` in your terminal that's in the folder `workshop-project/server`.
+To start your react application, navigate to the ternimal that's in the `workshop-project/client` folder and run `npm start`.
+Your server should be listening on port 4000 and your react app should be running on localhost:3000.

+## Tech-Stack
 The application is built using Javascript.
 Outside of that, here is the main tech-stack that is used throughout:

 - React
 - Node.js